User Guide

 Example 1

-Case: Missing compulsory fields i.e. INDEX
+Case: Missing compulsory fields i.e.

-get, g: Displays expanded details of a specific transaction.
+Invalid command format! get, g: Displays expanded details of a specific transaction.
+Argument: Index (must be a positive integer) Example: get 2

 Example 2

-Case: Invalid INDEX provided
+Case: Invalid

 The transaction index provided is invalid